The dreaded 404 error page.

 Create a custom 404 page with a branded design, like the ones from MailChimp and Hootsuite, and add several internal links to it.

-I like to shoot for anywhere between 25 to 50 links.
+We like to shoot for anywhere between 25 to 50 links.

 Instead of leaving your site in a hurry, visitors will be encouraged to check out more content and keep browsing.

-Assuming the links you provide lead to engaging, helpful content, many visitors will stick around for awhile and work themselves deeper into your sales funnel.
+Assuming the links you provide lead to engaging, helpful content, many visitors will stick around for a while and work themselves deeper into your sales funnel.